-- Grease 8 inch baking pan (or similar size).
+- Grease an 8 inch baking pan (or similar size).

-- Beat sugar and butter in mixer until smooth.
+- In a large bowl, beat sugar and butter with a handheld mixer until smooth.

-- Add in egg and vanilla and beat until incorporated.
+- Add in egg, vanilla, pumpkin and apple butter and beat again until smooth.

-- Add pumpkin and applesauce and beat until combined.
+- Add walnuts and chocolate and mix again until combined.

-- Pour batter into pan and smooth to evenly distribute.
+- Transfer batter into pan and smooth to evenly distribute into the corners.

 - Bake for 25-30 minutes.